HanoverStatsLabs/resources/labs/Lab8Instructions.md

 As you investigate the data, you should create **at least one of each** of the following types of graphs (you can also use other kinds of graphs, of course):

+- piechart
+- simple barchart
 - histogram
 - boxplot
-- simple barchart
 - stacked barchart
 - simple scatterplot with smooth fit line
 - scatterplot with panels
-- piechart

 For help with writing your R code chunks, refer to the R and RStudio Cheatsheet and to the previous lab assignments: [https://hanoverstatslabs.github.io/resources/](https://hanoverstatslabs.github.io/resources/)

+\newpage

 ### Questions